 SMS notifications are widely used in modern web and mobile applications.
-Applications can engage with clients effectively and programmatically to facilitate fundamental user interactions in your app, such as two-factor authentication, password resets, user phone number verification, etc.
+Applications can engage with users programmatically to facilitate fundamental user interactions in your app, such as two-factor authentication, approval requests, password resets, billing alerts, user phone number verification, etc.

 1. Using Twilio API

 Twilio's Programmable SMS API allows you to integrate powerful messaging capabilities into your apps with Node.js.
 You can send and receive SMS messages, track their delivery, schedule SMS messages to transmit at a later time, and access and edit message history using this REST API.